antonig/VBScript/VBScript_graphics/README.md

  Only 4 primitives: pixel, line, circle and filled box at the moment The demo does two drawings, a colorwheel in 32 bits and displays the palette and a couple of primitives in 8 bits

+### colorwheelwchar.vbs
+ Same class as in rastergraphic only creating BMP a little faster by writing 2 bytes at a time by puzzling VBS into writing a UTF16 and using CHRW to do conversions.
+ The demo draws a colorwheel by working in the HSV colorspace.

 ### turtle_graphics.vbs:
  has a class that issues SVG vectorial graphic commands to an HTML file.
  It has a turtle graphics interface.
 Added an L-System interpreter, the L-system is defined in a dictionary.